StanfordBDHG/MyHeartCounts-Firebase/assets/scripts/nudge-testing/README.md

 - `stateOfChange`: The stage of change (empty if null)
 - `educationLevel`: The education level (empty if null)
 - `language`: The language ('en' or 'es')
+- `preferredWorkoutTypes`: The preferred workout types (empty if null)
+- `preferredNotificationTime`: The preferred notification time (empty if null)
 - `genderContext`: The generated gender context text
 - `ageContext`: The generated age context text
 - `diseaseContext`: The generated disease context text
 - `stageContext`: The generated stage of change context text
 - `educationContext`: The generated education context text
 - `languageContext`: The generated language context text
+- `activityTypeContext`: The generated activity type context text
+- `notificationTimeContext`: The generated notification time context text
 - `fullPrompt`: The complete prompt sent to the LLM
 - `llmResponse`: The raw JSON response from the LLM
 - `error`: Any error message if the API call failed